nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 - **Handling Empty Inventory:** It checks if the list of drugs is empty.
 If the inventory is empty, it returns a user-friendly message indicating that the inventory is empty.

 - **Listing Drugs:** If the inventory contains drugs, the command constructs a success message and includes the list of drugs in the command result.

+- **User-Friendly Presentation:** The implementation ensures that the list of drugs is presented in a clear and organized format, including relevant details such as drug names, quantities, and other attributes.

+- **Optimized Performance:** To enhance user experience, the command is designed to list the inventory efficiently, ensuring that users receive search results quickly.

 ### Function Methods